Local SEO Featured

 Should I worry about ChatGPT stealing my Google traffic?

-In the short term (2026), ChatGPT will account for 10-15% of emergency service searches—significant but not dominant.
+In the short term (2026), ChatGPT will account for 10-15% of emergency service searches.
+Meaningful, but not dominant.

 • Google prioritizes real-time signals and Google Business Profile data

-• ChatGPT prioritizes comprehensive, authoritative content it can cite
+• ChatGPT prioritizes detailed, authoritative content it can cite

-Do both, and you’ll capture traffic regardless of which platform dominates long-term.
+Cover both, and you capture calls regardless of which platform holds the lead long-term.

-The locksmiths who thrived in 2025 weren’t the ones with the biggest advertising budgets or the fanciest websites.
-They were the ones who understood that AI systems reward authority, recency, and real-time relevance over traditional SEO signals.
+The locksmiths who grew in 2025 were not the ones with the biggest ad budgets or the most polished websites.
+They were the ones who understood that AI systems favor authority, recency, and real-time relevance over traditional SEO signals, and built for that.

-Sarah Chen’s 180% call volume increase wasn’t luck.
-It was the result of systematically optimizing every touchpoint where AI systems evaluate locksmith businesses:
+Sarah Chen’s 180% call increase was not luck.
+It came from systematically closing each gap where AI systems evaluate a locksmith:

 • Schema markup AI could parse